Edward Larson (Kansas judge)

 Born in Lincoln County, he graduated from Kansas State University in 1954.
 He was commissioned a 2nd lieutenant in the United States Air Force and served on active duty from 1954 to 1957.
-He earned his law degree in 1960 from the University of Kansas.
+He earned his law degree in 1960 from the University of Kansas School of Law.
 After obtaining his law degree he started practicing law and serving as a Hays municipal judge.
-He then served as an apples judge for the Kansas Court of Appeals prior to his supreme court appointment.
+He then served as an appellate judge for the Kansas Court of Appeals prior to his supreme court appointment.

 He is a senior governor for the University of Kansas School of Law.